Baked Chicken Drumsticks Recipe

 Pro tip – This chicken has wonderful pan juices, so make sure you have no holes in the foil. - Marinade – Combine all the marinade ingredients in a small bowl.

-Pro tip - Double the marinade and save some for later.
-It is great over roasted or baked potatoes, cauliflower, and other baked veggies. - Marinate drumsticks - Place the chicken in a large bowl.
-Pour the oil over the chicken and coat well.
-Sprinkle the spices all over the chicken tossing so they coat evenly.
+Pro tip – Double the marinade and save some for later.
+It is great over roasted or baked potatoes, cauliflower, and other baked veggies. - Marinate drumsticks – Place the chicken in a large bowl.
+Next, pour the oil over the chicken and coat well.
+Then, sprinkle the spices all over the chicken, tossing so they coat evenly.

 Pro tip – Adding the oil to the chicken first will ensure the spices stick to the chicken.